Martin’s Potato Bread Route For Sale – Riverview, Florida

-Martin’s Bread Route for sale in the Riverview, Florida region for $115,000.
-Currently grossing $226,616 per year and nets $46,332!
-Distributorship and territory is purchased through independent wholesaler.
+Martin’s Bread Route for sale in the Riverview, Lithia, Gibsonton, Florida region for $140,000.
+Currently grossing $195,517 per year and nets $34,740!
+Distributorship and territory are purchased through independent wholesaler.
 Martin’s Bread currently distributes its well-known brand of potato bread and rolls.
-This route currently has 10 accounts delivering to grocery stores and superstores.
+This route currently has 8 accounts delivering to grocery stores.
 Plenty of room for growth!
-A trailer is included.
-Financing available through our third party source Qualify Here!
+For a video presentation of this listing GO HERE.

 Frequently Asked Questions: